OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 ## Maturity 3
 ### Benefit
+Timely update and qualitative management of application threat

 ### Activity
 In a mature setup of threat modeling, an organisation would regularly (e.g., yearly) review the existing threat models to verify that no new threats would become relevant for your applications at hand.